 The meeting will highlight some of the important work being done to understand physiological function in the face of climate change and other anthropogenic factors as well as the emergence of omics approaches in comparative physiology.
 The program will include plenary lectures, symposia, contributed oral and poster presentations, workshops and an awards dinner, at which the APS Comparative & Evolutionary Physiology Section Scholander Award recipient will be recognized.

-The American Physiological Society would like to thank and acknowledge the following organizations for their support of the conference:
+The American Physiological Society would like to thank and acknowledge the following organizations for their support of the conference.
+This conference is supported by the National Science Foundation under award No. 2225414.

 Advance registration deadline: Monday, September 20, 2022.